-COW Library : Business & Marketing : Ron & Kathlyn Lindeboom : The Power of Passion
+COW Library : Business & Career Building : Ron & Kathlyn Lindeboom : The Power of Passion

 Oftentimes, seemingly insurmountable obstacles arise between the vision of the artist and the completion of the vision.
 What happens between these two points is often the domain of that inner fire that drives the artist to communicate; to fight with all that's in them to communicate their vision.

 Whatever creative endeavor you are in, you are a communicator, a storyteller and over the years, we've learned that creative people are in this pursuit because they just have to do it.
 They are "wired" this way and they must pursue their passion to create, to communicate.